tarwn/lessthandot-hugo/blogs/content/posts/2009-09-09-east-iowa-sql-saturday-oct-17th.md

   - Microsoft SQL Server Admin

 ---
-I&#8217;ll be attending my first SQL Saturday in October.
+I'll be attending my first SQL Saturday in October.
 The event is the [East Iowa SQL Saturday][1].

-I&#8217;m excited about having the chance to go to one finally.
-Over the years I&#8217;ve found it very important to stay current with the SQL Server community.
+I'm excited about having the chance to go to one finally.
+Over the years I've found it very important to stay current with the SQL Server community.

 One of the [goals][2] I set way back in the beginning of the year was to start teaching and sharing what I know about SQL Server and development on the many services we have at our disposal.
 Work has taken a toll on that goal being accomplished as many of you know.

-I&#8217;m mostly looking forward to this event to get a feel of the speakers and the process so I may one day jump in as one myself.
+I'm mostly looking forward to this event to get a feel of the speakers and the process so I may one day jump in as one myself.
 If you are near to this event I would recommend it.
-So far the list of speakers is really good and I&#8217;m looking forward to all the sessions being held.
+So far the list of speakers is really good and I'm looking forward to all the sessions being held.

 You can find all of the details on [sqlfool][3]&#8216;s (Michelle Ufford) [site][4].